ploomber/sklearn-evaluation/docs/optimization/underfitting_overfitting.md

 1) Increase your dataset's size through augmentation.
 Applying transformations to or reworking existing data can greatly improve your model's performance.
 2) [Regularization techniques](https://cmci.colorado.edu/classes/INFO-4604/files/slides-6_regularization.pdf) such as dropout and early stopping can be very useful.

-Some other methods may include:
+Some other methods may include: cross-validation and ensemble methods

-cross-validation, ensemble methods

 ### Solving Underfitting